JitendraCh-Kore/pms-injectable-docs/README.md

 # Requirements

--   Your PMS token.
+-   Your PMS token

--   Access to your website's code base.
+-   Access to your website's codebase

--   Basic knowledge of Javascript and HTML.
+-   Basic knowledge of Javascript and HTML

 <br/>